-Day 1 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 1 of a Year Long Road Trip Along America’s Scenic Byways

-Nine hours and 260 miles later I have arrived at my campsite for the night in Queen Wilhelmena State Park in Arkansas, not quite to Mena.
+Nine hours and 260 miles later I have arrived at my campsite for the night in Queen Wilhelmena State Park in the Ouachita Mountains.
 What a day!
 My mom, Bart and Gabby wished me goodbye around 8 this morning, and I spent the rest of the morning driving to Talihina (Indian for iron road), Oklahoma (Indian for red people) to start my first scenic drive, the Talimena Scenic Byway.
 Long drives are always good for random thoughts, interesting radio shows, and unique billboards to say the least.

-To get to Talihina, I had to drive toward Bonham, TX, a client I used to work on.
+To get to Talihina, I had to drive toward Bonham, TX, a former public finance client.
 That was a work reminder…YIKES – no work thoughts allowed!
 Now retired from 12 years of public finance investment banking, I’m off on a year long journey.
 The work of financing hospitals probably also made me notice the billboard for a hospital in Paris, TX that said the guaranteed wait time for the ER was ONLY 30 minutes!!
 If you’re hurt and it’s not life threatening, go there…even with the drive time you could still get seen faster than most places in the metroplex – haha.

 Now to the good stuff.
-The drive through Oklahoma, despite the rain and fog was still beautiful…grassy fields, rolling hills, countless creeks and rivers, and mountains while only 2,700 feet high looked much grander (when I could see them) due to the vistas.
+The drive through Oklahoma, despite the rain and fog was still beautiful…grassy fields, rolling hills, countless creeks and rivers, and mountains.
+While only 2,700 feet high, they looked much grander (when I could see them) due to the vistas.

 I made a promise to myself before I started out on this journey to stop and take a picture when I passed scenic turnouts since I’ve never previoualy stopped.
 This promise has resulted in 20 turnouts in less than 50 miles!
 We’ll see how long that lasts, especially since, many of the views were cloud covered.
-I paralled the Ouachita mountain range that uniquely runs east/west which is unusual for this continent with most mountain ranges following the north/south directions to my next stop Horsethief Spring.
+I paralled the Ouachita mountain range that uniquely runs east/west, unusual for this continent as most follow a north/south direction, to my next stop Horsethief Spring.

 Horsethief Spring, according to Reader’s Digest got its name from horse trafficking in the 1800’s.
 Horses were smuggled from the Ouachita Mountains to Texas.
 The bandits’ activities were so blatant that the route was dubbed Horsethief Trail and the watering hole where they camped – Horsethief Spring.